saranshbansal/learn-aws/NOTES_COMPUTE_CONTAINERIZATION.md

 This is a transition state when a task stops.
 This state is not displayed in the console, but is displayed in describe-tasks.

+#### Task Scheduler
+The **task scheduler** is responsible for placing tasks within your cluster.
+There are several different scheduling options available.

+- **REPLICA** — places and maintains the desired number of tasks across your cluster.
+By default, the service scheduler **spreads** tasks across Availability Zones.
+You can use **task placement strategies** and **constraints** to customize task placement decisions.
+- **DAEMON** — deploys exactly one task on each active container instance that meets all of the task placement constraints that you specify in your cluster.
+When using this strategy, there is no need to specify a desired **number of tasks**, a **task placement strategy**, or use **Service Auto Scaling policies**.

+You can upload a new version of your application task definition, and the ECS scheduler automatically starts new containers using the updated image and stop containers running the previous version.

+> Amazon ECS tasks running on both Amazon EC2 and AWS Fargate can mount **Amazon Elastic File System (EFS)** file systems.

 ### ECS Task placement

 > **Very important for exam**